-Lastly, today we sometimes hear the argument: "Capitalism means war; therefore war is inevitable."
-No, this scheme is false as well.
-The imperialists have tried to stake their policy on wars of conquest.
-But they cannot make war without the people.
-The more they prepare for war, the more open their aggressiveness becomes, the more one power attempts to impose its domination on another and the more hardships they impose on the people, the more can the people be rallied to oppose their war.
-Therefore peace can be preserved.
-And by fighting to preserve peace we can lay the basis for ending the conditions which create the danger of war.
-So war is not inevitable: the imperialist plans can be defeated.
-They can be defeated if the working class rallies all the peace-loving forces around itself.
-And if we defeat the imperialist war plans, that will be the best road towards the ending of capitalism itself and the building of socialism.
-Imperialism will not be ended by waiting for it to wreck itself in inevitable wars, but by uniting to prevent the realisation of its war plans.
+Lastly, today we sometimes hear the argument: "Capitalism means war, therefore war is inevitable."
+True enough, so long as capitalism, which has long ago entered its last (imperialist) phase, persists, there must inevitably be conflicts between the rival powers, and these conflicts are such as to entail the inevitability of imperialist wars.
+But the imperialists cannot make war without the people.
+The more they prepare war, the more open their aggressiveness becomes, the more one power attempts to impose its domination on another, and the more hardships they impose on the people, the more can the people be rallied to oppose their war.
+Therefore in any instance when war threatens, that war can be prevented and post-poned.
+And by fighting to preserve peace, we can lay the basis for ending the conditions which pose the inevitability of war.
+Imperialist war plans can be defeated; they can be defeated if the working class rallies all the peace-loving forces around itself.
+And imperialism itself, with the consequent inevitability of war, can be ended.
+If we defeat the imperialist war plans, that will be the best road towards the ending of capitalism itself and the building of socialism.
+Imperialism will not be ended by waiting for it to wreck itself in inevitable wars, but by uniting to prevent the realization of its war plans.